-- Device functions (which we don't have here) can return values.
+- Data is transferred to and from the host and device memories via cudaMemcpy().
+The fourth argument specifies the direction, e.g. cudaMemcpyHostToDevice, cudaMemcpyDeviceToHost or cudaMemcpyDeviceToDevice. - Kernels return void values, so values are returned via a kernel's arguments. - Device functions (which we don't have in the above rowsums example) can return values.
 They are called only by kernel functions or other device functions. - Note carefully that a call to the kernel doesn't block; it returns immediately.
 For that reason, the code above has a host barrier call, to avoid copying the results back to the host from the device before they're ready: